CookInternational/CGN-Archives/README.md

 ---

-## What's Changed in v1.0.0 Alpha?
+## What's Changed in v1.1.0 Alpha?

-v1.0.0 Alpha locks the CGN Archives repository as the public read-only archive website for CGN News.
+v1.1.0 Alpha Updated global header to add CGN NOW mobile iOS icon. locks the CGN Archives repository as the public read-only archive website for CGN News.

 The archive site serves `https://archives.cgnnews.net` and reads the canonical CGN Archives Google Sheet through the deployed CGN Apps Script Web App.
 The repository does not write to the Archives Sheet, does not edit article rows, does not timestamp archive records, does not publish or unpublish records, and does not mutate the archive source of truth.